dunglas/frankenphp/docs/embed.md

 Thanks to this feature, PHP applications can be distributed as standalone binaries that include the application itself, the PHP interpreter and Caddy, a production-level web server.

+Learn more about this feature [in the presentation made by Kévin at SymfonyCon](https://dunglas.dev/2023/12/php-and-symfony-apps-as-standalone-binaries/).

 ## Preparing Your App

 Before creating the self-contained binary be sure that your app is ready for embedding.